 Thinking of them as trustees can make it a little easier to understand.
 Each trustee (Warden or Assistant) is a member of one or more committees, which are responsible for making decisions on different elements of the Trust’s work.
 Each committee is chaired by the Senior Warden or, if they are unavailable, the Junior Warden.

 So how does one become a Warden?
 The usual practice is for an Assistant to be nominated to serve as Junior Warden, a post they will hold for two years before being elected as the Senior Warden for a further two years.
 This gives the Junior’ an opportunity to get to know the complexity of the role before taking on the prime position.

 However there are times when the two-year cycle is not followed, most notably when the Trust is in the middle of a major bridge project when it would not be advisable to change leadership.
-For instance as the current Bridges Refurbishment Project is under way, the Junior and Senior Wardens have been re-elected in their same roles, to ensure continuity of decision-making for the duration of the scheme.
+For instance when the 2019-20 Rochester Bridge Refurbishment Project was under way, the Junior and Senior Wardens were re-elected in their same roles, to ensure continuity of decision-making for the duration of the scheme.